makokusuda/note-app/README.md

 # Kiroku📝

-You can see how iw works: [https://cc-note-app.herokuapp.com/](https://cc-note-app.herokuapp.com/)
+You can see how it works: [https://cc-note-app.herokuapp.com/](https://cc-note-app.herokuapp.com/)

 ## Getting Started